Antoine-Patel/user-friendly-RCAN/README.md

 Python 3.6 or later is recommended.
 Pip is also needed to install the dependencies.
-Because this project was updated to work with pytorch 1.1, CUDA 10.0 or CUDA 9.0 are supported (it might work with later minor versions, eg. 10.2 too, unsure).
+Because this project was updated to work with pytorch 1.1, CUDA 10.0 or CUDA 9.0 are supported.
 Please check the matching cuDNN version with the help of your favorite search engine.

 This code was tested on python 3.6 and 3.7.
 It should be able to run on python 3.4 and python 3.5, but no garantees here.